pavel-macovschi/yandex-disk-flysystem/README.md

-# Flysystem adapter for Yandex Disk API
+# Flysystem adapter for the Yandex Disk API

 ## Installation